 Snæfellsnes is a peninsula on Iceland’s western coast, stretching 55 miles into the Atlantic Ocean.
 A patchwork of spectacular natural landscapes, Snæfellsnes is famed for its glacier-capped volcano, lava fields, basalt cliffs, and tranquil fishing villages.

 Often referred to as “Iceland in miniature”, this beautiful peninsula is the ideal place to immerse yourself in Icelandic scenery and culture.
-Whether you’re touring the wider region or simply snatching a few days on Snæfellsnes alone, this is one part of Iceland you don’t want to miss on a package holiday in Iceland.
+Whether you’re touring the wider region or simply snatching a few days on Snæfellsnes alone, this is one part of the country you don’t want to miss on a package holiday in Iceland.

 Read on to discover some of the peninsula’s unmissable attractions.